-To be admitted to the Annual Meeting and vote your shares, stockholders must register in advance at https://investors.compasstherapeutics.com/financials/annual-meeting/default.aspx prior to the deadline of June 2, 2021 at 5:00 p.m.
-Eastern Time and provide the control number located in the shaded gray box on the proxy card.
+To be admitted to the Annual Meeting and vote your shares, stockholders must register at www.virtualshareholdermeeting.com/CMPX2022 and provide the control number located in the shaded gray box on the proxy card.

 Stockholders who have completed registration will receive an email with further instructions, including a unique link to access the Annual Meeting.